TL-System/plato/README.md

 If there are issues in the code that prevented it from running to completion, there could be running processes from previous runs.
 Use the command `pkill python` to terminate them so that there will not be CUDA errors in the upcoming run.

+### Client Simulation Mode

+Plato supports a *client simulation mode*, in which the actual number of client processes launched equals the number of clients to be selected by the server per round, rather than the total number of clients.
+This supports a simulated federated learning environment, where the set of selected clients by the server will be simulated by the set of client processes actually running.
+For example, with a total of 10000 clients, if the server only needs to select 100 of them to train their models in each round, only 100 client processes will be launched in client simulation mode, and a client process may assume a different client ID in each round.

+To turn on the client simulation mode, add `simulation: true` to the `clients` section in the configuration file.

 ### Installing YOLOv5 as a Python package

 If object detection using the YOLOv5 model and any of the COCO datasets is needed, it is required to install YOLOv5 as a Python package first: